MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 # revoscalepy package

 The **revoscalepy** module is a collection of Python functions used for analyzing data at the point of origin.
 Functions include data transformation and manipulation, visualization, and statistical analysis.
-It also includes functions for controlling jobs and serializing data.
+It also includes functions for controlling jobs, serializing data, and utility functions for common tasks.

 | Package details | |
 |--------|-|